 Hola friends!
 Late last night I flew back home from my vacation in Mexico and I couldn’t wait to get into the kitchen today.
 One of my wonderful readers suggested Sopa de Fideo to me a couple weeks ago and I thought this would be an appropriate time to give it a try (kind of like a final celebration of all the wonderful things I saw and experienced in Mexico).

-Sopa de Fideo (noodle soup)
+Try These Traditional Sopa de Fideo Recipes

 Sopa de Fideo